Lebanon Online Marketing Country Profile

 Social Media in Lebanon

-As of 2015, an estimated 80.4% of Lebanon was on the Internet.
-Of that 80.4%, nearly 78% used Facebook.
-Internet penetration in Lebanon has been climbing at an astonishing rate, growing from 52.8% of the population in the year 2012 to 80.4% only three years later.
+As of 2020, an estimated 78.2% of Lebanon was on the Internet.
+Of that 78.2%, nearly 78% used Facebook.
+Internet penetration in Lebanon has been climbing at an astonishing rate, growing from 65.6% of the population in the year 2012 to 78.2% in 2021.
 With this growing use of the Internet comes the growing popularity of various social media sites.
 Sites such as Facebook, Twitter, and LinkedIn rank high in the list of the country’s most-visited websites.

 Statistics on the mobile usage of social media suggest strong loyalty to Facebook and Twitter, with little attention paid to other social media platforms.
-Facebook boasts approximately 95.2% of the social media traffic on mobile, with Twitter earning 3% and all other sites (such as Google+, Tumblr, and YouTube) receiving negligible amounts of traffic.
-This information could help marketers willing to target social media pages such as Facebook and Twitter to find a web-savvy and interested audience.
+Facebook boasts approximately 88.26% of the social media traffic on mobile, with YouTube coming second with 4.65%, followed by Instagram with 2.91% and Twitter earning 2.08% and all other sites (such as Pintrest and Reddit) receiving negligible amounts of traffic.
+This information could help marketers willing to target social media pages such as Facebook and YouTube to find a web-savvy and interested audience.
 However, apart from these two sites, social media marketing is limited in Lebanon since Facebook takes such a large share of the country’s interest and traffic.

 State of Mobile Marketing in Lebanon

-Lebanon has been lauded as the country in the Middle East that is most quickly going mobile – smartphone penetration in the country grows at a fast pace every year, jumping from just around 25% penetration in 2006 to 87% in 2013.
-In 2014, nearly 87% of the population held a mobile subscription.
+Lebanon has been lauded as the country in the Middle East that is most quickly going mobile – smartphone penetration in the country grows at a fast pace every year, jumping from just around 25% penetration in 2006 63.61% in 2021.
 The ever-growing demand for mobile Internet could show interest in surfing and shopping from a smartphone, or in downloading apps sponsored by different businesses.
 Marketers could easily jump on this still-developing platform for lots of impressions and interest in their ads, products, or apps.

 However, the mobile market may have too many barriers still to be a worthwhile investment.
 The BlomInvest Bank reports that the Lebanese mobile market may be the least competitive in the Middle East, but it holds that position due to weak structure, poorly performing network coverage and internet services, and the expensive and short-term licenses necessary to break into the state-owned mobile market.
 In addition, while there are large rates of smartphone penetration, broadband coverage hovers at only around 60%.
 Mobile marketing has slowly been on the rise, with mobile advertising compromising 5% of the average marketer’s budget in 2015.
 The government hopes that improvements to the slow and expensive broadband will result in a rise in mobile advertising as well as in the digital economy as a whole.
 As of 2013, however, Lebanon was still focusing more on television and newspaper advertising than on mobile marketing – especially when compared to the rest of the world.